shamimmoeen/wc-ajax-product-filter/README.md

 For example, in the URL **../?category=sneakers&material=mesh**, **category**, and **material** are the filer keys.

 ## Multi-Vendor Plugin Support ##
 When enabled, the filter plugin supports multi-vendor setups by showing the store name as the filter option label.
 This allows customers to easily filter products from specific vendors or stores.
-Supported plugins like **WC Vendors** and **WCFM Marketplace**.

 ## Customization ##
 Easily customize the appearance of the filters to match the design and style of your theme.
 The plugin provides a variety of settings on the plugin settings page, **including CSS variables**, which allow developers to quickly transform the global style of a filter to a unique style.